Fabio012119/disney-characters-app/README.md

 This project list data from the `https://disneyapi.dev/` in a data table and in a pie chart.

+You can see a production version of the in `https://fabio012119.github.io/login`.
+Please log in with the credentials I have given you.

 ## Getting Started

 Clone the repo: